heldrethtw/movie_api/README.md

 "Email": "yourEmail@example.com",
 "Birthday": "YYYY-MM-DD"
 }
-This is to register a new user account.
+Note: This is to register a new user account.
 All fields are required.

 LOG-IN: